kulmanferdi/c-vector/README.md

 # Vector

-## Description

 A dynamic array implementation in C to store strings.

-## How to use

-Here is how you can use the Vector *class* in your program, function by function.
+Here is how you can use the Vector *class* in your program, function by function:

 ### create

+Creates the vector, initializes the variables that are used.

 ``` C
     Vector vector = create();